-J. Risks and Uncertainties:
+H. Risks and Uncertainties:

-The Plan provides for various investment options in any combination of investment funds described in Note 1C.
+The Plan provides for various investment options in any combination described in Note 1C.
 Investment securities are exposed to various risks, such as interest rate, market and credit.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in fair value could materially affect participants' account balances and the amounts reported in the financial statements.

-K. Use of Estimates:
+I. Use of Estimates: